yhbe/knightTravails/README.md

 knightTravail.js contains a single class 'Graph()'

-When creating a new 'Graph()' the return is a new Map object "board".
+When creating a new 'Graph()' the return is a new Map object 'board'.

 New 'Graph()' objects have 3 methods available to them.